|

 Lyrics may NOT be re-posted anywhere on the

 web without permission.
-Lyrics may be used for academic and
+Lyrics may be used for

 educational purposes if they are properly credited and include the copyright